great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_create_a_new_expectation_suite_using_the_cli.rst

         Batch of data the suite will eventually describe.
 If there are unique choices (e.g., only one data connector in your datasource configuration), then Great Expectations will automatically select it for you (to speed up the process).

-        Finally, unless you specify the name of the Expectation Suite on the command line (using the `--expectation-suite TEXT` syntax), the command will ask you to name your new Expectation Suite and offer you a default name for you to simply accept, or provide your own.
+        Finally, unless you specify the name of the Expectation Suite on the command line (using the `--expectation-suite` option), the command will ask you to name your new Expectation Suite and offer you a default name to simply accept, or provide your own.

         Then an empty suite is created and added to your project.